tjlane/tjlane.github.io/_pages/about.md

   - /about.html
 ---

+I am a scientist interesting in building new technology to reveal the structure, dynamics, and function of life at the molecular scale.

-I am currently leading the photobiology (PBIO) group at the Deutsches Elektronen Synchrotron (DESY).
-Previously, I was a principal scientist at CHARM Therapeutics and a staff scientist at the the world's first hard X-ray free electron laser (Linac Coherent Light Source/LCLS).
-During my PhD, I studied at Stanford under Vijay Pande.
+I am currently leading the photobiology (PBIO) group at the Deutsches Elektronen Synchrotron, DESY.
+Previously, I was a principal scientist at CHARM Therapeutics and a staff scientist at the the world's first hard X-ray free electron laser, the LCLS.
+During my PhD, I studied at Stanford under Vijay Pande and worked as part of the Folding@home team.

 Research
 ======
+My focus is on developing new technology to image life at the molecular scale, pushing the limits of we can do in space & time.

-My team is focused on discovering new biology using frontier methods in crystallography, specifically:
+At present, my team is focused on discovering new biology using frontier methods in crystallography, specifically:
 1. time-resolved serial femtosecond crystallography (SFX) of photoactive proteins
 2. extracting allosteric and dynamical information from large numbers of crystals subjected to perturbation, a field we coined "statistical crystallography"

-The group has a strong methods development culture.
-If you are interested learning more about our group, including open positions, please visit the [official DESY-PBIO website](http://pbio.cfel.de).
+If you are interested learning more about our group, including open positions, please visit the [the group site](http://pbio.cfel.de).

 Consulting
 ======
-In addition to deep expertise in cutting-edge structural biology relevant for drug discovery and biotech, I have industry experience developing technical strategy.
-My focus uniting people with computational and biological backgrounds so that they can multiply one another, rather than working at crossroads.
-Reach out if you are interested in consulting on technical strategy in the startup environment, XFEL-based structural biology, or high-throughput crystallography including ligand/fragment screens.
+In addition to expertise in frontier structural biology, I have industry experience developing corporate technical strategy, with a focus on the challenging but exciting intersection of machine learning and biology.
+[Reach out by email](mailto:photobio.consulting@gmail.com) to inquire.